tilden/tilden.github.io/README.md

 * Trendy flat-design to impress all your designer friends
 * Card-based appearance for posts and projects
 * Parallax scrolling because regular scrolling is just passé
-* Animated nav color transitions; picking a single color for your nav bar is just so 2009
+* Fancy animated nav transitions

 ## Responsive